quarkusio/quarkus-super-heroes/rest-fights/README.md

 ### Deploying directly via Kubernetes Extensions
 Following the [deployment section](https://quarkus.io/guides/deploying-to-kubernetes#deployment) of the [Quarkus Kubernetes Extension Guide](https://quarkus.io/guides/deploying-to-kubernetes) (or the [deployment section](https://quarkus.io/guides/deploying-to-openshift#build-and-deployment) of the [Quarkus OpenShift Extension Guide](https://quarkus.io/guides/deploying-to-openshift) if deploying to [OpenShift](https://openshift.com)), you can run one of the following commands to deploy the application and any of its dependencies (see [Kubernetes (and variants) resource generation](../docs/automation.md#kubernetes-and-variants-resource-generation) of the [automation strategy document](../docs/automation.md)) to your preferred Kubernetes distribution.

+> [!NOTE]
-> **NOTE:** For non-OpenShift or minikube Kubernetes variants, you will most likely need to [push the image to a container registry](https://quarkus.io/guides/container-image#pushing) by adding the `-Dquarkus.container-image.push=true` flag, as well as setting the `quarkus.container-image.registry`, `quarkus.container-image.group`, and/or the `quarkus.container-image.name` properties to different values.
+> For non-OpenShift or minikube Kubernetes variants, you will most likely need to [push the image to a container registry](https://quarkus.io/guides/container-image#pushing) by adding the `-Dquarkus.container-image.push=true` flag, as well as setting the `quarkus.container-image.registry`, `quarkus.container-image.group`, and/or the `quarkus.container-image.name` properties to different values.

 | Target Platform        | Java Version | Command                                                                                                                                                                                                                                      |
 |------------------------|:------------:|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|